lasmanis/maumau/README.md

 ### How do I get set up? ###

-* Just fire up the start.php file
+* Just run the htdocs/index.php file trough the command line